oauthstuff/draft-oauth-rar/main.md

 `identifier`:
 :   A string identifier indicating a specific resource available at the API.

-`access`:
+`privileges`:
-:   An array of strings representing the types or levels of access being requested at the resource.
+:   An array of strings representing the types or levels of privilege being requested at the resource.

 When different element types are used in combination, the permissions the client requests is the cartesian product of the values.
 That is to say, the object represents a request for all `action` values listed within the object